jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 ## Section 6 - Pickups

-In this section, you will implement a chest object and a health potion object, then implement the ability to open these chests and receive potions.
+In this section, you will implement a chest object and a health potion object, then program the functionality to open these chests and receive health potions.

 #### Summary: